 - Pg.
 22 3.
-The net actuarial gain from investment (after smoothing) and contribution experience is \$44.2 million, or 0.19% of actuarial accrued liability.
-The net experience gain from sources other than investment and contribution experience was 0.82% of the actuarial accrued liability.
-This gain was primarily due to lower than expected salary increases for continuing actives and lower than expected cost-of-living adjustment (COLA) increases for payees, offset somewhat by other actuarial losses. - Pg.
+The net actuarial gain from investment (after smoothing) and contribution experience is \$68.7 million, or 0.29% of actuarial accrued liability.
+The net experience gain from sources other than investment and contribution experience, or \$65.8 million, was 0.27% of the actuarial accrued liability.
+This gain was primarily due to lower than expected salary increases for continuing actives, offset somewhat by higher than expected COLA increases for payees and other actuarial losses. - Pg.
 30 4.
-The aggregate employer rate (if received on July 15) calculated in this valuation has increased from 27.96% of payroll to 29.39% of payroll.
-The annual dollar employer contributions calculated in this valuation decreased from about \$683.7 million to \$662.5 million.
-The increase in the employer rate was due to actual contributions less than expected as a result of the anticipated one-year delay in implementing the higher contribution rate in the prior valuation, amortizing the prior year's UAAL over a smaller than expected projected total payroll, and other miscellaneous actuarial losses.
-These were losses were offset somewhat by a decrease in the normal cost rate due, in part, to the enrollment of new employees in Tier 3, a higher than expected return on the valuation value of assets (after smoothing), lower than expected salary increases for continuing active members, and lower than expected cost-of-living adjustment (COLA) increases for payees
+The aggregate employer rate (if received on July 15) calculated in this valuation has increased from 29.39% of payroll to 29.43% of payroll.
+The annual dollar employer contributions calculated in this valuation increased from about \$662.5 million to \$664.8 million.
+The increase in the employer rate was due to higher than expected COLA increases for payees, actual contributions less than expected as a result of the anticipated one-year delay in implementing the higher contribution rate in the prior valuation, amortizing the prior year's UAAL over a smaller than expected projected total payroll, and other miscellaneous actuarial losses.
+These increases were offset somewhat by a decrease in the normal cost rate due, in part, to the enrollment of new employees in Tier 3, a higher than expected return on the valuation value of assets (after smoothing), and lower than expected salary increases for continuing active members.